FAQs

 As you'd expect from a bank, we take security very seriously - here are some things we do to keep you safe.
 To help you spot fraud, we’d also like you to know the things we’d never do.

-What we do- Provide around the clock debit card transaction monitoring
+- Provide around the clock debit card transaction monitoring.

-- Give you the ability to block your card by sending us a text message
+- Give you the ability to block your card in the Triodos App or Internet Banking.

-- Log you out of internet banking and the app after a period of inactivity
+- Automatically log you out of Internet Banking and the app after a period of inactivity.

-- Keep you up-to-date with the fraud protection advice
+- Keep you up to date with fraud protection advice.

-- As a personal account customer you can receive alerts by text message when online or card transactions are made
+- Send text alerts when online or card transactions are made.

 We will never contact you out of the blue to ask you: